But unlike down, which craps the bed when it gets wet, ThermoBall manages to maintain its usefulness even when it's wet.

 With local ownership, making America a 100% solar nation could create nearly 10 million jobs, and add as much as $450 billion to the U.S. economy.

-- Egyptian Teenager feeds Yanko design!: 1 year and 9 months ago
+- Egyptian Teenager feeds Yanko design!: 2 years ago

 Share this post